edgio-docs/edgio-docs/src/guides/performance/rules/features.md

 **Key information:**

--   Use [rule variables](#rule-variables) to dynamically construct this response body.
+-   Use [feature variables](#feature-variables) to dynamically construct this response body.
 -   This response body is always sent instead of a cached response or the response provided by an origin server.
 -   Prevent requests from being forwarded to an origin server by also passing the `set_done` feature.

 <edgejs>
 **Key information:**

--   Use rule variables to dynamically construct this response body.
+-   Use feature variables to dynamically construct this response body.
 -   This response body is always sent instead of a cached response or the response provided by an origin server.
 -   Prevent requests from being forwarded to an origin server by also passing the `set_done` feature.